Unsupervised Defect Detection for Surgical Instruments: Experiments

 \subsection{Experimental Setup}

 \textbf{Dataset:} We constructed a surgical instrument dataset containing both normal (clean) and defective examples.
 To ensure consistent illumination, instruments were photographed inside a lightbox.
-The dataset consists of 20 classes of surgical instruments, each represented by 4 images (80 total).
-For 5 of these classes, we additionally created 3 images with simulated defects, resulting in 15 defective samples for evaluation.
-Defective examples were created by applying food coloring to the instruments to simulate realistic contamination, mimicking residual bioburden or rust stains.
-The normal subset was used for training, while the defective set was reserved for evaluation.
 All images were captured using an iPhone 16 Pro with the ProCamera app under controlled settings: 24mm focal length, 3024 × 4032 pixels, ƒ/1.78 aperture, auto focus, manual white balance (5600K color temperature, 0 tint), ISO 50, shutter speed 1/1005 s, and 0 EV.

+The dataset consists of 20 classes of surgical instruments, each represented by 10-20 sample images without defects (340 total).
+These images were used for training.

+Collecting a large-scale dataset of real defective surgical instruments is inherently challenging.
+In clinical practice, defective instruments are rare, and those identified are typically classified as bio-hazardous, making them unsuitable for safe imaging or data collection.
+To address this limitation while ensuring rigorous evaluation, we constructed a test set of 300 defective samples using simulated defects that replicate the primary failure modes of surgical instruments.

+For 15 of these samples, we applied dyes (food coloring) to the instrument surfaces.
+This approach reproduces the irregular staining patterns of dried blood and oxidation, which are visually distinct from the instruments’ metallic specular reflections, providing a physically realistic and easily observable type of defect.

+The remaining 285 defective samples were generated using the TF-IDG (Training-Free Industrial Defect Generation) \cite{xu2025training}.
+Unlike simple Gaussian noise or random masking, TF-IDG leverages diffusion models to create coherent, localized defects that conform to the instrument’s geometry while deviating from its expected texture.
+Using this approach, we simulated corrosion, cracks, cuts, and pores, enabling rigorous evaluation on complex, structurally realistic defects.

 \textbf{Baselines and Implementation:} We evaluated two distinct unsupervised defect detection methods.
 Dinomaly~\cite{guo2025dinomaly} is a feature-based approach utilizing a Vision Transformer (ViT) pretrained on natural images.
 DRAEM~\cite{Zavrtanik_2021_ICCV} is a reconstruction-based method that employs a denoising autoencoder trained on images with synthetic defects.